raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 EC2 Fleet can be used to simplify the provision of capacity using any combination of purchase options - On Demand, Reserved and Spot.
 EC2 Fleet lets you scale to a large number of vCPU or instance needs and can customize the fleet based on application needs - based on number of cores or instances, or amount of memory.
 You can assign weightages to the different instances that is meaningful to your application scaling.

-EC2 Fleet can provision Spot instances based on allocation strategies :
+EC2 Fleet provides three types of allocation strategies that can be used for Spot Instances:

-* **capacity-optimized** when Spot Instances come from the pool with optimal capacity for the number of instances that are launching.
+* **capacity-optimized** allocates Spot Instances from the pool with optimal capacity for the number of instances that are launching.
-* **diversified** when Spot Instances are distributed across all pools.
+* **diversified** allocates Spot Instances that are distributed across all pools.
-* **lowest-price** is the default strategy and ensures Spot Instances come from the pool with the lowest price
+* **lowest-price** allocates Spot Instances from the pool with the lowest price.
+This is the default strategy.

+For more information on Spot allocation strategies, check out [EC2 Fleet - Spot allocation strategies](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-configuration-strategies.html#ec2-fleet-allocation-strategy)

 **To create a new EC2 Fleet using the command line, run the following**